main-educational/main-educational.github.io/content/program.md

 ::::

-## Experimentation on in silico neural responses
+## Experimentation on in silico neural responses from encoding models
 In this session you will use pre-trained encoding models from the [Neural Encoding Dataset](https://github.com/gifale95/NED) (NED) to generate in silico functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) responses to images.
 You will then leverage the generated in silico neural responses for experimentation.
 Specifically, using relational neural control (RNC) you will explore in silico fMRI responses for tens of thousands of naturalistic images, to find controlling images that align or disentangle responses for different areas across visual cortex (e.g., V1, V4, FFA, PPA), thus isolating their shared and unique representational content.

 ### Instructor